RC Fischer's Blog

 APRIL: We keep adding more scouting reports, and continue to update our ranking boards.

-MAY: Once the 2014 NFL Draft is complete (May 10th) we begin statistically grading the draft from an NFL standpoint, and then we start ranking players for Dynasty/Fantasy Football scouting purposes.
-We will also add a few more additional prospect reports post-draft--including a look at some 2015 bigger name prospects.
+MAY: Once the 2016 NFL Draft is complete (April 30) we begin statistically grading the draft from an NFL standpoint, and then we start ranking players for Dynasty/Fantasy Football scouting purposes.
+We will also add a few more additional prospect reports post-draft--including a look at some of the bigger name prospects for 2016.

 JUNE-AUGUST: Continued analysis of Dynasty/Fantasy Football ranking boards based on updated info from training camps and preseason games.